jakobhaervig/openfoam-docker-vscode-workflow/README.md

 ![](startContainer.gif)

-## 6. Open a folder to access the file system
+## 4. Attach Visual Studio Code to the running Docker container
-Finally, make sure to open a folder at the root to gain full access to the file system in the Docker container:
+Attach Visual Studio Code to the running Docker container.
+This enables us to access the file system within the container directly in VS Code.

 ![](attachVSCode.gif)

 ## 5. Open a folder to access the file system
+Finally, make sure to open a folder at the root to gain full access to the file system in the Docker container:

 ![](openFolder.gif)